Moesif/moesif-nodejs/README.md

 6) `callback`

 Type: `error => null`
-callback is for errors.
-For example, if there is has been an error sending events to moesif, you can investigate to see if there is any important integration.
+callback is for internal errors.
+For example, if there is has been an error sending events to moesif or network issue, you can use this to see if there is any issues with integration.